Grima04/mesa-turnip-kgsl/.gitlab-ci/tracie/README.md

      variables:
        VK_DRIVER: "radeon"
        DEVICE_NAME: "vk-myhardware"
+       DRIVER_NAME: "radv"
    ```

-2. Update the .gitlab-ci/traces.yml file with expectations for the new device.
+2. Update the .gitlab-ci/traces-$DRIVER_NAME.yml file with expectations for
-   Ensure that the device name used in the expectations matches the one
+   the new device.
+Ensure that the device name used in the expectations
-   set in the job.
-For more information, and tips about how to calculate
+   matches the one set in the job.
+For more information, and tips about how to
-   the checksums, see the section describing the trace definition files.
+   calculate the checksums, see the section describing the trace definition
+   files.

 ### Trace files